 Bob McCarthy Cup Grand Final

-South Sydney primary schools, Mascot Public and St Aidan’s Maroubra, will battle it out for Bob McCarthy Cup supremacy at ANZ Stadium this Friday night, when the two meet in the Grand Final of the competition as the curtain raiser to the Rabbitohs’ Round 11 clash against the Parramatta Eels.
+South Sydney primary schools, Mascot Public and St Therese Mascot, will battle it out for Bob McCarthy Cup supremacy at ANZ Stadium tonight, when the two meet in the Grand Final of the competition as the curtain raiser to the Rabbitohs’ Round 11 Indigenous Round clash against St George Illawarra.